How To Dry & Preserve Flowers Inside Books

 Trim excess stems and leaves from your selected flowers using sharp scissors.

-Ensure that the flowers are dry and free from any water droplets, as moisture can hinder the drying process and potentially lead to mold development.
+The flowers must be dry and free from any water droplets, as moisture can hinder the drying process and potentially lead to mold development.
+This is especially important if you are making cottagecore necklaces & jewelry.

 Arrange the flowers in a single layer on a clean surface before placing them within the book.